myrthereuver/myrthereuver.github.io/_publications/workshops/2021-NLPIslands.md

 title: "No NLP Task Should be an Island: Multi-disciplinarity for Diversity in News Recommender Systems"
 collection: publications workshops
 permalink: /ublications/2021-NLPislands
 excerpt: 'Myrthe Reuver, Antske Fokkens, Suzan Verberne.
+"No NLP Task Should be an Island: Multi-disciplinarity for Diversity in News Recommender Systems"
-In: Proceedings of the EACL Hackashop on News Media Content Analysis and Automated Report Generation (co-located at EACL 2021, online).
+venue: Proceedings of the EACL Hackashop on News Media Content Analysis and Automated Report Generation (co-located at EACL 2021, online).
 Association of Computational Linguistics, p.
 45–55 '
-authors: Myrthe Reuver, Antske Fokkens, & Suzan Verberne
 date: 2021-05-01
 paperurl: 'https://www.aclweb.org/anthology/2021.hackashop-1.7.pdf'
 ---